A disorienting and unsettling tale of the unfathomable coming to town...

 surreal, scary, artful, and atmospheric.
 It merges European gothic

-cinema and modern American cinema into it's own unique, coherent blend.
+cinema and modern American cinema into its own unique, coherent blend.

 Why this one remained relatively unknown can to some degree be